 Six: Sneak some exercise at work: take stairs, squeeze your back end while in your chair.
-My little guys at school are doing wall push-ups or jogging—often with me right alongside—by kindergarten.
+My little guys at school are doing wall push-ups or jogging—often with me right alongside, often in red heels—by kindergarten.

-Disclaimer: CHECK WITH YOUR DOCTOR, AND USE YOUR JUDGMENT WHEN USING ON-DEMAND AND YouTube VIDEOS.
+Disclaimer: CHECK WITH YOUR DOCTOR, AND USE YOUR JUDGMENT WHEN USING ON-DEMAND AND YouTube VIDEOS (and if running in shoes with a heel).
 I have a background in anatomy and physiology.
 I’m no expert, but I am familiar with the directions that individual muscles move, what key muscle groups do, etc, so I can tailor my routines.

 I also have physical therapist friends—this is among their areas of expertise.
 I ask; they help.
 Even so, I wound up doing something to my hip during a zumba/soca video I pulled up.
 (Within 2-3 months, I was having serious trouble getting off the floor.
 I started by chucking the rocker-sneakers, which I still miss.
 A trip to an orthopedist, my regular practitioner and athletic taping of my knee followed.
 18+ months later, I still swear by my tape.)

 Disclaimer #2: WORK AT YOUR OWN PACE and DON’T PUSH YOURSELF TO THE POINT OF INJURY.
 If a workout calls for jumping or running and you can’t–modify (i.e., walk in place, etc).
 An injury will side-line you big-time and totally get in the way of your purpose.

 Having stated that, it’s a mind-shift, my dear parents and caregivers.
 And it can be done.
 All you need is a little flexibility in your thinking and a desire to make it work within the parameters of your particular circumstance.